 Mr. Styers stated the new charter hopefully provides clarity as it relates to PWC's relationship with the City and the City Council.
 He stated he will not detail the history of the litigation as many have lived it with him and others have read about it in the newspaper.
 Most of the language in the former charter was written in 1905.
 A lot of the language has not changed but some of it has been clarified to provide clarity to the relationship with the City Council and provide clarity of what the Commissioners' responsibilities are.
-He stated, to the extent we were working with 1905 language we had problems with what the Commissioners' responsibilities were under the law.
-Hopefully under the charter we have clarity of those responsibilities.
+He stated, to the extent we were working with 1905 language we had problems with what the Commissioners' responsibilities.
 This was the objective of then Chairman Darsweil Rogers and former CEO/General Manager Steven Blanchard.